omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 I didn't quote the zero in the last assignment; I didn't have to since numeric values are already expressions and do not need to be quoted.

-To explore an expression we usually need a recursive function.
+To explore an expression, we usually need a recursive function.
 The two basic cases in a recursion are then `is.atomic`---for values---and `is.name`---for symbols---and the recursive cases are `is.call` for function calls and `is.pairlist` if we want to deal with those.
 In the function below, that just prints the structure of an expression, I do not bother.

 ```{r}
 f <- function(expr, indent = "") {